m-amirqushairi-jais/engineer-exam/server/README.md

 -   **Extension - Blob Storage:**

-    -   Integrate with Azure Blob Storage (Azurite for local or a provided Azure account).
+    -   Integrate with Azure Blob Storage (Azurite for local or a provided Azure account or In-Memory).
     -   Serialize ToDo items (JSON) and store them in a Blob container for every creation, update, and deletion operation.